BorgorNinja/YT-Music-QT-Revamped/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL 2.0 License.
 See the LICENSE file for details.